China is an incredible and enchanting country that will captivate you with its stunning scenery and fascinating history.

-When you see the incredible palace that served the Ming and Qing dynasties and the beautiful gardens they created in Beijing, you’ll feel like you’ve been transported back to a very different time in this Asian nation’s history.
+When you see the incredible palace that served the Ming and Qing dynasties and the beautiful gardens they created in Beijing, you’ll feel like you’ve been transported back to a very different time in history.

-However, some of the best things to do in China involve exploring the myriad natural wonders that are scattered across the “Land of Dragons.”
-If you’re a real nature lover and you’re planning to pay China a visit, these sites should rank among the top breathtaking places on your bucket list!
+Some of the best things to do in China involve exploring the myriad natural wonders that are scattered across the “Land of Dragons.”

 Hike the Changbai Mountains